-We are currently looking for acoustic duos that perform modern music.
-These duos would consist of either a pianist or guitarist with a vocalist and should not use any sequences at all.
+We are currently looking for lounge duos that perform modern music with and without backing tracks.
+These duos would consist of either a pianist or guitarist with a vocalist.

 The band should be as versatile with music and should include current songs.